Food Allergy

 Why It Happens

 Food Allergy arises due to factors affecting the Immune System.
 Immune and allergic conditions result from the immune system overreacting to harmless substances or failing to properly distinguish self from non-self.
 While individual cases vary, a combination of genetic susceptibility, lifestyle factors, and environmental exposures typically contribute to the development of Food Allergy.
-Early recognition of risk factors can significantly improve outcomes.

 Who Gets It / Risk Factors